FatihKoz/DisposableSpecial/README.md

 So it is highly probable that some features of this module may fail when SC3 Beta is in use too.

 ## Release / Update Notes

+16.JUN.23

+* Updated custom income/expense listeners to follow new fare logic of v7 core
+* Updated auto fare price calculator to work with new and copied fares

 11.JUN.23